What I love most about this sweet corn chowder is its golden yellow hue and full sweet taste of fresh corn just of the cob.

-It is also perhaps the easiest method, as it involves pureeing the corn kernels with stock before the cooking begins.
+It’s also perhaps the easiest method, as it involves pureeing the corn kernels with stock before the cooking begins.
 Thus, there is no scalding, dripping soup to ladle into a processor.
 In addition, this method allows for both a puree of corn, corn kernels, and a variety of colorful, perfectly cooked diced vegetables, which really enliven the whole effect.

 Sweet Corn & Poblano Chile Chowder

-Ingredient Note Although there are a fair number of chiles in this soup, the result is only a little spicy, as long as you remove both the seeds and the ribs from the chiles.
-If you want more heat, add ½-1 teaspoon of crushed red pepper (cayenne pepper flakes) to the onions while they are sautéing.
+Ingredient Note Although there are a fair number of chiles in this soup, the result is only a little spicy, as long as you remove both seeds and ribs from the chiles.
+If you want more heat, add ½-1 teaspoon crushed red pepper (cayenne pepper flakes) to the onions while they are sautéing.

 Technique Note A sure way to ruin this soup is to overcook the potatoes, celery, and carrots.
 Okay, to be fair, the soup will not actually be ruined, meaning inedible, but it won’t be perfection either.
 To allow for cooling, refrigerating, and later reheating, always undercook the final addition of vegetables.